Sujallukhi04/Eduveo/README.md

 4. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

-5. Open the app in your browser at `http://localhost:3000`
+5. Open the app in your browser at `http://localhost:5173`

 ---